www.locriantica.it

 and hence the name...

-Then follows the city (called) Locri Epizephyrii...
+Then comes the city Locri Epizephyrii...

-(Strabo, Geography VI, 7)
+(Strabo, Geography VI, 1 7)

 Locri Epizephyrii is in Italy